zbx-sadman/zabbuino/README.md

  - _FEATURE\_MAX44009\_ENABLE_ - enable support of I2C connected MAX44009 sensor and allow to use command:
    - MAX44009.light[sdaPin, sclPin, i2cAddress, mode, integrationTime] - get Ambient light value from MAX44009 sensor. _mode_ is mode of reading (0x80 - continuous, and 0x00 - once on request); _integrationTime_ is optional parameter which set time of data collecting by sensor, all alowed values can be found on page #9 of datasheet.
 If _integrationTime_ is skipped - sensor will be switched to auto-measurement mode.
 Example: _max44009.light[18,19,0x4A,0x00]_ - make one reading in "auto" mode, _max44009.light[18,19,0x4A,0x80,0x03]_ - switch sensor to continuous measurement mode with 100ms interval and take current light value;

-Note#1: You can get wrong light level, if set unsuitable _integrationTime_ value.
+Note#1: You can get wrong light level, if set unsuitable _integrationTime_ value;

-Note#2: 800ms delay used to avoid returns wrong light level on _mode_ / _integrationTime_ change.
+Note#2: 800ms delay used to avoid returns wrong light level on _mode_ / _integrationTime_ change;

-Note#3: Automatic measurement always run for 800ms, because i see no way at this time to detect finish of operation;
+Note#3: Automatic measurement always run for 800ms, because i see no way at this time to detect finish of operation.

 #### 13 March 2017